Now more than ever,

 Such organisational shifts are mainly due to the new urgency with which decisions must be taken, as the C-Suite is usually best placed to quickly respond to issues, update policies, and cope with dynamic or critical situations.
 Employee health has become one of the main areas, where the C-Suite has expanded its responsibilities.
 More and more C-Level executives (about 80% according to a recent IBM research) are now supporting their employees’ physical and mental health.

 It’s clear that C-Suite executives are now doing more to ensure that decisions account for the health and safety of employees.
 Specifically, employee personal health issues are no longer seen as separate from business concerns.
-Instead, the two are seen as increasingly interconnected, with employees being recognized recognised as organisations’ most valuable assets.
+Instead, the two are seen as increasingly interconnected, with employees being recognised as organisation's most valuable assets.

 Dr Philippe Guibert